karthikuj/5up3r541y4n-notes/Linux/2-TasksAndTools/4-searchForFiles.md

         - `c` - character special device file
         - `l` - symbolic link
     - We can use the `-name` flag to find files that match that name or pattern
-    - We can use the `size` flag to find files that are larger, smaller or equal to the specified size.
+    - We can use the `-size` flag to find files that are larger, smaller or equal to the specified size.
 A leading `+` size indicates larger, `-` indicates smaller and no sign indicates exact match.
 The trailing character indicates the unit of measurement.
 Unit symbols:
         - `b` - 512-byte blocks.
 This is the default if no unit is specified.
         - `c` - bytes
         - `w` - 2-byte words